brettz9/webappfind/README.md

 1. Command line flag additions:
     1.
 1. Integrate functionality into https://github.com/brettz9/filebrowser-enhanced
+1. When [AsYouWish](https://github.com/brettz9/asyouwish/) is in use, allow path-reading as long as site is AYW-approved and the page is registered for the protocol--so one can bookmark a path and always load it or load with other approved paths (e.g., in different tabs within a webapp); also can remember paths to invoke upon FF start up ("website addons")
 1. Option to enable file: protocol (though mention it is risky for security and privacy); report issue to FF if issue not already added (also for better means than '*' for add-on communication?)
 1. Option to confirm reading and/or saving of data upon each attempt
 1. Piggyback on drag-and-drop file capabilities (or create own) to allow files dropped in this way to be saved back to disk and/or path provided to the app.